s5k6/shelltalk/README.md

 * * *

-Back to running simple commands: Assuming the Input has been split into words, i.e., into command and arguments, the command has been identified as an executable file.
+Back to running simple commands: Assuming the input has been split into words, i.e., into command and arguments, the command has been identified as an executable file.
 How is it run?